openvinotoolkit/openvino/src/frontends/onnx/docs/tests.md

 ```
 model_zoo_preprocess.sh -d <ONNX_MODELS_DIR> -o
 ```
-Note that the current CI test also models from MSFT package (`-m` flag of `model_zoo_preprocess.sh` script enables precessing it), but it is a deprecated pipeline.
+Note that the current CI test also models from MSFT package (`-m` flag of `model_zoo_preprocess.sh` script enables processing it), but it is a deprecated pipeline.
 If you encounter some problems with this package, please contact [openvino-onnx-frontend-maintainers](https://github.com/orgs/openvinotoolkit/teams/openvino-onnx-frontend-maintainers).

 Command to run OpenModelZoo tests: